Using “Newtonian” space and time, and dividing space by a standard co-ordinate system (the origin being of a totally relative nature).

 For vectors after rotation causing midpoint to midpoint contact and other cases as per chapter 2, Principles 15.2 to 15.6 consider this:

 Principle 19.2 For cases were divergence of two linear vectors is > 90o the two motions are not compounded but drawn together as one vector.
 However not as standard vector analysis either, but the drawn vector is in the spot as triangulated, but with the length of each vector added.

 Principle 19.4 If two linear motions within a rod (A) are 180o opposite the motion within the rod, the rod is stationary in space until impact from another rod (B).
-Then all motion in the direction of the (direct) impact is transferred to the impacting rod (B), and the rod hit (A) goes off with the its other linear motion.
+Then, in principle for a midpoint to midpoint collision, all motion in the direction of the (direct) impact is transferred to the impacting rod (B), and the rod hit (A) goes off with the its other linear motion.